btrask/stronglink/SUBSTANCE.md

 		- Use `calloc` instead of `malloc`
 		- Be careful when using `reallocarray`
 			- You should generally track used and unused space in dynamic arrays, so uninitialized memory shouldn't be a problem there
+		- Don't write custom allocators
+			- Even simple bump allocators, or whatever
+			- Custom allocation defeats memory safety in every language
+			- Unfortunately the ease of custom allocation is a big benefit of C
 	- Lifespans
 		- Use `const` to indicate and enforce ownership
 			- `X *const` can't be null'd so it can't be freed